Prime Minister from 18 August 1904 to 5 July 1905

 Prime Minister George Reid

-Reid was appointed Prime Minister on 18 August 1904, after the fall of Prime Minister John Christian Watson's minority Labor government, which had lasted just four months.
+Reid was appointed Prime Minister on 18 August 1904, after the fall of Prime Minister Chris Watson's minority Labor government, which had lasted just four months.
 The fall of the Watson government occurred when an amendment against its Arbitration Bill was passed.
-Reid, who had crusaded against the Bill's 'socialism', was commissioned to form a government of Free Traders.
+Reid, who had crusaded against the bill's 'socialism', was commissioned to form a government of Free Traders.
 Reid then governed in an uneasy alliance with some Protectionists, notably not Alfred Deakin.

 A large man with a bushy moustache, Reid delighted cartoonists, who made much of his physical appearance and forceful debating style.
-Their caricatures of him, and criticism by opponents such as Alfred Deakin and JC Watson, obscured other qualities - his renowned good humour, wit, skill in debate, and (as author of four books) talent as a writer.
+Their caricatures of him, and criticism by opponents such as Alfred Deakin and Chris Watson, obscured other qualities – his renowned good humour, wit, skill in debate, and (as author of four books) talent as a writer.

 Reid retained his prime ministership for ten months and 17 days, until resigning on 5 July 1905.
 The resignation of Reid's Free Trade government occurred after Deakin moved a successful amendment to the Address-in-Reply, which Reid regarded as the withdrawal of the Protectionists' support.
 Alfred Deakin was then commissioned to form his second government, which took office that day.